“Don’t your weddings last a week?”

 Keep it Short

-Invite as few people as possible.
+Invite as few people as possible to your Pakistani wedding.
 If you are going to invite in excess, chances are they aren’t close enough to truly care about you.
 Mariam says she had two of her events at a community center.
 Close to 160 people attended her mendhi and 210 for her baraat.
 Our walima was just immediate family and cousins that live nearby, so that was about 30 people in total.
 It was in a Middle Eastern restaurant’s private room and we didn’t have a photographer or a videographer.

 Center of Attention